Study: Social determinants of health influence breast cancer outcomes

 “We learned that the rates of screening were lowest among women living in areas with very high social needs," said Urvashi Patel, PhD, head of the Evernorth Research Institute.
 "The rates of mastectomies, chemotherapy and radiation therapy were also higher among this group.
 This suggests that these patients may be getting diagnosed in more advanced stages of their cancer, which is also associated with worse outcomes.
 The key takeaway here is that we need to do more as an industry to improve access to preventive screenings for women living in areas with higher social needs.”

-Women living in areas with higher social needs had lower rates of screening
+Women living in areas with higher social needs had lower rates of breast cancer screenings

 Breast cancer screening by mammography has long been advocated as a measure to diagnose cancer earlier.
 While 89.6% of women in our study received a mammogram before their diagnosis, the rates of screening varied by levels of social needs.